rem-bot-industries/rem-v2/README.md

 If the installation fails, due to not being able to clone the git repo of it, remove it from the dependencies in the package.json.
 9. Create the following directories within the root: `temp`,`audio`,`config`
 10. Create 2 files within the config directory: `main.json` and `keys.json`.
 An Example can be found down below.
+11. Run `git submodule init` and `git submodule update` to fetch the newest translations
-11. Run `npm run build` in your terminal.
+12. Run `npm run build` in your terminal.
-12. Start the MongoDB Server
+13. Start the MongoDB Server
-13. Start Rem by going into the dist folder and typing the following:  `node index.js`.
+14. Start Rem by going into the dist folder and typing the following:  `node index.js`.

 ## Example main.json
 ```json